Webex Webhook Actions

 So far, you are using the webhook to respond to text-based messages.
 The reply now also includes an adaptive card.
 The final step is to respond to submissions by that adaptive card, which triggers a second webhook.

 All the work has to be done in the respond_to_button_press() function.
-Similar to replying to a message, we need to determine the room the message originated from, instead of a message, an attachment action must be read, which will allow us to read the submitted data as well as determine the sender.
-We will again only reply to a sender within our own Webex organization.
+Similar to replying to a message, you need to determine the room the message originated from.
+Instead of a message, an attachment action must be read, which will allow you to read the submitted data as well as determine the sender.
+You will again only reply to a sender within your own Webex organization.

 3. Another button action triggers the get_ucm_reg_phones action.
 For this, you can leverage the cucm_perfmon_api.post() function created earlier, passing the perfmon_counters directly to the method.
 Depending on the logic you want to implement, you can just sum the values of the counters together and return the result in the reply message.